- What are Specialized Honors?

 - Making the arrangements

-The oral defense takes place between April 18 and April 29.
-It is your responsibility to schedule your defense, in consultation with the Honors Committee member assigned to chair the defense.
-After checking the time with all of your committee members, you should arrange a place for your oral defense by phoning the Scheduling Office at ext.
-3308.
+The oral defense takes place between April 10 and May 2, 2017.
+It is your responsibility to schedule your defense, in consultation with your thesis advisor.
+After checking the time with all of your committee members, you should arrange a place for your oral defense by logging into EMS (ems.drew.edu) from Treehouse (use the “schedule a room” link on the main page).
+If you have questions about scheduling, please contact Matthew Dizinno, University Scheduler at firstname.lastname@example.org.
 The defense is a public event and must be announced to the University community.
-The Defense Announcement Form – including your name, the final title of your thesis, and the time and place of the defense – must be emailed to the Director of Specialized Honors (email@example.com) two weeks before the defense.
+The Defense Announcement Form – including your name, the final title of your thesis, and the time and place of the defense – must be emailed to the Director of Specialized Honors (email@example.com) ten days before the defense.
 She will announce defenses by e-mail each week.
 You may make the arrangements to schedule your defense before you turn in your final draft.

 - The Defense